As the founder of The Get Real Project, I am the steward of our vision and our service offerings, as well as a workshop leader and keynote speaker.

 Above all else, I am an entrepreneur on a mission: to kick conventional business wisdom to the curb and transform how people work together as a result.
 I am also the co-author, with Charles H. Green, of The Trusted Advisor Fieldbook (Wiley, 2012).

 I am an entrepreneur on a mission: to kick conventional business wisdom to the curb and transform how people work together as a result.

-When I’m not working, you can find me in my art studio taking far too long to finish my latest mosaic masterpiece, or on stage performing with a Latin dance team in my home town of Washington, DC.
+When I’m not working, you can find me in my art studio taking far too long to finish my latest mosaic masterpiece, or attending a local dance (swing and salsa are favorites).

 I’ve got my hands in all of the services we provide, in some way or another, from diagnostics to workshops to follow-on programs.
-I specialize in leading our immersion workshops and mastery workshops, including three of our signature offerings: Being a Trusted Advisor, Trust-Based Selling, and The Trusted Consultant.
+I specialize in leading our immersion workshops and mastery workshops, including three of our signature offerings: Being a Trusted Advisor, Trust-Based Selling, and Trust-Based Consulting.
 I also train and coach others to lead these programs.
 And I speak on strategic topics such as customer intimacy, client loyalty, the dynamics of influence, dealing with conflict and developing business with trust.

 The Trusted Advisor Fieldbook is a practical guide to being a trusted advisor for leaders in any industry.
 A follow-on to the classic The Trusted Advisor, Charlie and I wrote The Fieldbook with the aim of creating a practical, dog-eared manual that you can keep on your desktop or in your laptop bag as an instant helper.